neurologic/Neurophysiology-Lab/_build/html/_sources/modules/computer-model/computer-model_landing.md

 # Week 5.
-Computer Models
+Computational Models

-computer models of action potential (simple current-based) and of simple synaptic connectivity (brian simulator?)
+Computational models of basic electrophysiological properties of neuron membranes.
+Computational models that you will build in today's module are based on the electrical circuit models of neuron membranes that you used in the first course module ([Introduction to Passive Physiology Principles](../modules/passive-membrane-models/passive-membrane-models_landing.md))).